shuftipro/Video-KYC/IOS-Implementation.md

   Type: **string**
   Format: **yyyy-mm-dd**

-  Leave empty to perform data extraction from the proof which will be uploaded by end-users.
+  Leave empty to perform data extraction from the proof that end-users will upload.
 Provide a valid date.
 Please note that the date should be after today.
   Example 2025-12-31

   * <h3>fetch_enhanced_data</h3>